 Collecting debt from Millennials is actually different from GenX or the Baby Boomers.

-Pursuing debt collection from this youthful population requires a few tricks in order to accommodate their personal preferences and styles:
+Pursuing debt collection from this youthful population requires a few strategies in order to accommodate their personal preferences and styles:

 - Use technology to reach Millennials.
 They are one of the first generations to grow up with the immediacy of the internet and a host of software tools.
 Debt collection must mine this tech-familiarity to reach these patients.